-- Note 2 If the buyer requires both g/kg and g/l at 20°C, then in case of dispute the analytical results shall be calculated as g/kg. - Note 3 The mass of sample to be used in the test should be specified at the highest rate of use recommended by the supplier.
-The test is to be conducted in CIPAC standard water D. - Note 4 Analysis of the formulation, before and after the storage stability test, should be carried out concurrently (i.e. after storage) to reduce analytical error.
+Note 1 If the buyer requires both g/kg and g/l at 20°C, then in case of dispute the analytical results shall be calculated as g/kg.

+- Note 2 The mass of sample to be used in the test should be specified at the highest rate of use recommended by the supplier.
+The test is to be conducted in CIPAC standard water D. - Note 3 Analysis of the formulation, before and after the storage stability test, may be carried out concurrently (i.e. after storage) to reduce analytical error.